sejalyadav0818/MongoDB/README.md

 8. **Relationships**:

    - Create a second model, e.g., `Post` with fields: `title`, `content`, and `author`.
    - Establish a relationship between `User` and `Post` (each user can have multiple posts).
+1 TO MANY
+   - Establish a relationship between `User` and `Post` (each multiple user can have multiple posts).
+MANY TO MANY

-   - Implement routes to:
+   - Implement CRUD API For each relationship :
      - Create a new post for a user.
      - Retrieve all posts for a specific user.
-     - Update and delete posts.
+     - Update and delete posts. ..working

 9. **Middleware**: